sts10/orchard-street-wordlists/faq.markdown

 I'd point you to [the EFF's guide on how to do this](https://www.eff.org/dice).
 Note that you will have to use either the Orchard Street Medium List or one of the Short Lists.

+## Do you recommend a CLI tool for generating passphrases?

+You could probably do worse than [Micah Lee's passphraseme tool](https://github.com/micahflee/passphraseme).
+Use the `-d` / `--dictionary` option to use an Orchard Street Wordlist file.

+## How _many_ words should I use in a passphrase?

+That depends on your threat model, so I can't give a general answer.
+But if I were forced to give a general rule of thumb, I'd say using 6 words from the long or medium lists (e.g. "fig phases telephone cowboys warning lit") and 7 words from a short list (e.g. "robe towed wooded cue hasty cups each") is a safe bet.

 ## I'm creating a passphrase I know I'll frequently be entering into a smart TV or video game console.
 Which list should I use?

 Entering passwords on a smart TV remote or video game controller is a pain.
 To make this easier, the Orchard Street Short Lists are optimized to minimize the number of "clicks" you must execute to enter a passphrase.